cosmos/cosmos-sdk/docs/core/app1.md

 We have only a single message type, so just one message-specific function to define, `handleMsgSend`.

-Note this handler has unfettered access to the store specified by the capability key `keyAcc`.
-So it must also define items in the store are encoded.
+Note this handler has unrestricted access to the store specified by the capability key `keyAcc`, so it must define what to store and how to encode it.
+Later, we'll introduce higher-level abstractions so Handlers are restricted in what they can do.
-For this first example, we will define a simple account that is JSON encoded:
+For this first example, we use a simple account that is JSON encoded:

 ```go
 type appAccount struct {